List of Game & Watch games: Donkey Kong Circus

+Boxing

-BoxingBoxing, known as Punch-Out!! in the United States, was released in the Micro Vs. series on July 31, 1984.
-It is the first game in the Micro Vs. series.
-It is a single-screen two-player game.
+Boxing, known as Punch-Out!! in the United States, was released in the Micro Vs. series on July 31, 1984.
+It is the first game in the Micro Vs. series and a single-screen two-player game.

-It is similar to Urban Champion, although it was released shortly before the NES game.Boxing was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+It is similar to Urban Champion, although it was released shortly before the NES game.

+Boxing was recreated in Game & Watch Gallery 4 for Game Boy Advance.

+Donkey Kong 3

-Donkey Kong 3Donkey Kong 3 was released in the Micro Vs. series on August 20, 1984.Donkey Kong 3 was recreated in Game & Watch Gallery 4 for Game Boy Advance.
+Donkey Kong 3 was released in the Micro Vs. series on August 20, 1984.

+Donkey Kong 3 was recreated in Game & Watch Gallery 4 for Game Boy Advance.